stijn-dejongh/lovecraft_public_domain/raw_converts/he.md

 latch that glowed in the feeble candlelight.
 The old man clawed and spat at me through the mouldy air, and barked things in his throat as he swayed with the yellow curtain he clutched.

-  &ldquo;The full moon&mdash;damn ye&mdash;ye&nbsp;.&nbsp;.&nbsp;. ye yelping
+   "The full moon--damn ye--ye . . . ye yelping
-dog&mdash;ye called &rsquo;em, and they&rsquo;ve come for me!
-Moccasined feet&mdash;dead men&mdash;Gad
-sink ye, ye red devils, but I poisoned no rum o&rsquo; yours&mdash;han&rsquo;t I kept your pox-rotted magic safe?&mdash;ye swilled yourselves sick, curse ye, and ye must needs blame the squire&mdash;let go, you!
-Unhand that latch&mdash;I&rsquo;ve naught for ye here&mdash;&rdquo;
+dog--ye called 'em, and they've come for me!
+Moccasined feet--dead men--Gad sink ye, ye red devils, but I poisoned no rum o' yours--han't I kept your pox-rotted magic safe?--ye swilled yourselves sick, curse ye, and ye must needs blame the squire--let go, you!
+Unhand that latch--I've naught for ye here-- "

   At this point three slow and very deliberate raps shook the panels of the door, and a white foam gathered at the mouth of the frantic magician.
 His fright, turning to steely